kourosh-y/DTANet/README.md

-# DTANet
+# GKAN_for_DTA
-DTANet: Exploring Graph Kolmogorov-Arnold Networks for enhanced drug-target affinity
+GKAN for DTA: exploring Graph Kolmogorov-Arnold Networks for enhanced drug-target affinity